andmos/nix-playground/syntax.md

 ## Paths and URLs

-Nix has special syntax for file paths and URL's, which can be observed using the `toString` buildtIn.
+Nix has special syntax for file paths and URL's, which can be observed using the `toString` build-in.

 ```nix
 # Becomes the absolute path to ./test.nix